JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/KalebIrwin-Power-signoff.md

 4. The chosen wall adapter is rated for 100-240 V 50/60 Hz AC which covers the US electrical system and shows UL certification.
 5. The chosen battery has a stated capacity of 25000 mAh and uses an internal battery voltage of 3.7 V for a power capacity of 92.5 Wh.
 Using this and the typical power draw of 0.831 W tells us that it will run for 111.31 hours on a single charge with no additional power from the solar cell.
 This is 2.319x the minimum operation time.
-6. Built in solar cell provides can provide 6 W during peak sun hours
+6. Built in solar cell can provide 6 W during peak sun hours

    Gaining 6 W * 4.5 h = 27 Wh given 4.5 hours of peak sun which is greater than the 19.988 Wh daily usage.